jasonbrooks/byo-atomic/README.md

 ## Step One: prep a build machine

+*note: the Vagrantfile in this repo automates steps One and Two -- you can `vagrant up` a machine with the libvirt or virtualbox providers, `vagrant ssh` into the machine, and continue with step Three, if you wish.
+If you're intertested in just customizing a tree for use with an existing atomic host, you can run the whole thing from a container, check out the Dockerfile in this repo for that.*

 Start with a Fedora 23 machine, bare metal or VM (with nested virt enabled), and install some packages:

 ```